goofball564/AnotherDarkSoulsAutosplitter/README.md

 * If you check none of these, it will default to splitting on the next load screen without checking whether there has been a quitout.

+Upwarps have a special option: "Retroactive Upwarp Splits" means that upwarps, which are detected within a few frames of loading in, set the split time to be the time during the loading screen, not the time when the upwarp was detected.
+This allows upwarp splits to be consistent with manually splitting on the load screen before an upwarp.

 ### I'm Having Issues </br>
 Contact me on Discord at Jaaaaack#8889 (name has 5 a's, giraffe profile picture)